Mark Haddon The Red House Vintage 2013 (2012)

 A week in a holiday cottage away from the city; what could be more idyllic?
 Escape to the country, forget your woes, chill out, enjoy yourself.

 Except it doesn’t always work out that way, does it?
 Because when you go you inevitably — if unconsciously — pack up your troubles in your luggage.
-And then you spend the week trying to ignore them, only to have them appear whenever you least expect it, or to be picked over by others you hoped would never see them.
+And then you spend the week trying to ignore them, only to have them appear whenever you least expect it, or be picked over by others you hoped you’d never see again.
 Hell is other people, Sartre declared.
 But true hell is people with destructive secrets.
 Hell is you.

 Siblings Angela and Richard have been estranged for some time.
 A father they barely knew, a recently deceased mother who had dementia, then an opportunity for them and their respective families to come together on neutral ground, to become re-acquainted, to rebuild bridges.
 A liminal world: a holiday just before the 2010 UK general election and a change of government; a cottage on the borders of Wales and England; the world turning, ghosts emerging to haunt the living; a solitary fox appearing, and the Venerable Bede’s sparrow recalled: